MichalSoszkoGID/dp-workshops2/README.md

 The task given above, although simplified, represents a real-world scenario for analytics engineer everyday work.
 That includes familiarizing ourself with the business logic, raw data structure, dbt project shape and internal rules regarding building models for the pipeline we are going to work with.
 We encourage you to try the excercise on your own but example of how the updated pipeline could look alike (with more detailed instruction how to get there) is provided in the further part of this chapter.

-In case you need to catch up with the dbt project we created during demo session - You can find it in this repository: <URL.>
+In case you need to catch up with the dbt project we created during demo session - You can find it in this repository: [dbt project - Session 2](https://gitlab.com/datamass-mdp-workshop/msoszko-datamass-project/-/tree/session-2-updated)

-Hint: you can delete / comment / move to analyses the models you've been working with and copy paste the models folder from the sample repository.
+>-> Tip: you can delete / comment / move to `analyses` all models you've been working with and copy paste the models folder from the sample repository.

 ### Write & execute prototype of the query